CoderMikolaj/FullStackOpen/README.md

 # FullStackOpen
 Submissions for the web development course

-This repository will contain submissions for all parts I will complete.
+This repository will contain submissions for most parts I will complete.